2016 Taylor 312e 12 Fret

 So, at the beginning of the Thanksgiving staycation we made up a list of stores to visit for shower rods, par38 bulbs, Christmas decorations, and coffee.
 It just so happened that one of the better guitar shops in the area was near a store that we were visiting.
 While we were on the road I remarked to my wife that it had been months since I had been to that guitar store and that they had a new manager.
 My wife cheerfully piped up, “We ought to drop by!”
 Oh my.
 How could I refuse?

 When we got there we just wandered along looking at the walls of guitars and talked with a salesman who pointed out a few new Taylors and Guilds.
 As we discussed Andy’s new designs at Taylor my eyes dropped onto a Taylor grand concert twelve fret with the 24.75” scale and I asked to take it for a quick spin.
 I’m a Gibson scale guy who has shorter fingers and benefits from shorter scale.
 When I got the thing in my lap I was amazed with the rich midrange tone and the fantastic feel of the guitar.
 Another thing that stood out to me was the balance - the absence of low-frequency boom fighting against the mids and highs.
 I naturally started running down my favorite fingerstyle tunes while thinking of how balanced it would sound in front of a microphone.
-My wife looked over and said, “Wow, that guitar sounds great and I can you are really comfortable playing it.”
+My wife looked over and said, “Wow, that guitar sounds great and I can tell you are really comfortable playing it.”
 And you know, she was right.

 What is it the Eagles penned?
 “Hopeless romance, here we go again.”
 The guitar was a 2016 Taylor "312e 12 Fret" model.
 It had a nicely silked Sitka spruce top, a two-piece chocolate-colored sapele back, sapele sides, a mahogany neck, black binding, a bound, pure black ebony fingerboard with no streaks, a stripy Indian rosewood headstock overlay, and small diamond inlays that look more like tiny snowflakes.
 The neck was reasonably sleek with the slightest vestigial hint of "V" to it.
 The big question to me was whether Tayor's excellent intonation held up on their short-scale guitars because intonation is really, really important to me.
 The answer?
 It sure does.
 The guitar was also extremely responsive to my finger picking.
 The action was nice and low, the strings felt slinky because of the scale, and the guitar just felt like home.